arbazqureshi789/nodejs-email-schedular/README.md

 -   Your email will be registered if it's not already registered.
 And the registerd id and email will be returned in response.
 Also a preview link will be logged by server to view 'hello' mail sent to user when using ethereal mail.

-## Steps to retrive register email
+## Steps to retrieve register email

 -   A list of all registered email can be found by performing a post operation on http://localhost:5000/graphql with graphQl query allRegisteredEmail.